laravel/docs/upgrade.md

     composer require laravel/helpers

-If you do not use the new `laravel/helpers` package do not forget to clear the views that were compiled using the old helper methods after updating to Laravel 6.x.
+If you choose to update your Laravel application's views to use the class based methods, you should clear your compiled views which may still be using the global helpers:

     php artisan view:clear